splunk/terraform-provider-splunk/README.md

 * Before merging your changes lint your code by running `make fmt`
 * Test the provider with the existing suite of provider tests before merging your changes
 * Build the provider and test the new resources' CRUD and import operations before merging your changes
+* Add all necessary documentation in the docs folder

 ### Testing The Provider
 * To run unit tests: `make test`